Controllers

 option before create a controller.

-php pool make:controller ProductController --invok
+php pool make:controller ProductController --i

 Route::get('products', ProductController::class);